Guidelines for Reading

 Quirks of philosophical writing (things to watch out for)

 Philosophical writing is different from many other kinds of writing (as other kinds of writing are different from each other).
-Below I describe some of its more salient quirks, before describing the best strategy for reading it.
+Below I describe three of its more salient quirks, before describing the best strategy for reading it.